espruino/BangleApps/apps/barcode/README.md

   * w: Day of week
   * c: Calculated EAN-8 digit checksum

+Apart from that

+* The upper left section displays total number of steps per day
+* The upper right section displays total number of steps from last boot ("stepuptime")

-This face is aware of theme choice, so it will adapt to Light/Dark themes.
+This clockwathface is aware of theme choice, so it will adapt to Light/Dark themes.